For any questions about the Internship, please contact the Educational Services Coordinator at email@example.com

 Internships take place at the end of Winter Term 1 (from January to March) or at the end of Winter Term 2 (from May to July).
 It is a 3-month placement (12 weeks) of full-time work with no pay.
-If you wish to take this course, please fill out the ARST 595 Internship Application Form and submit as instructed on the form to the Student Services Coordinator at least twelve weeks before you wish to complete the internship.
+If you wish to take this course, please fill out the ARST 595 Internship Application Form and submit as instructed on the form to the Educational Services Coordinator at least twelve weeks before you wish to complete the internship.
 The Coordinator will attempt to arrange a placement for you in an approved repository of your choice.

-The School will negotiate arrangements; you do not approach a professional in the field for this purpose.
 Placements in a wide range of archival and record repositories and settings are possible provided arrangements can be made for a knowledgeable professional to supervise a regimen, which meets the above objectives.
 You should not expect remuneration.
 In some cases, rules and regulations of the repository, including union contracts, may make it impossible to place you in a repository of your first choice.
 Every effort will be made to place every student who wishes to elect this course but the limited number of satisfactory placements available in the Greater Vancouver area may make it impossible to meet everyone’s wishes.

 - Each intern is asked to submit a report of about 2500 words (10 pages) assessing the Internship as a learning experience.
 The report should include:

 an account of the mandate or responsibility of the institution, organization or unit where the intern worked;

 - an account of the activities or projects the intern carried out; and

 - an assessment of how well the intern was prepared by studies in the MAS for each task carried out.

 The intern should attach to the report a copy of any written work, such as a finding aid, report, reference letter, etc.